priyatam/mala/README.md

 Ringo
 =====

-A starterkit for building apps with Bootstrap, Ring, and Om.
-Optimized for beginner Clojure/Clojurescript developers.
+A starterkit for building apps with Garden, Ring, and Om, optimized for new Clojure/Clojurescript developers.

 ## Rationale